IT Park Uzbekistan: IT Park University

 IT Park University (ITPU) was established by EPAM Systems in partnership with IT Park under the Ministry of Digital Technologies of Uzbekistan.
 The university focuses on training IT specialists through programs led by industry experts.
 Students gain hands-on experience by working on real projects and participating in internships, including opportunities abroad.
 The curriculum is updated annually to align with the industry trends and requirements.

 Startup ecosystem

-The number of active startups in the IT Park database is over 260, with a total of $17.9 million in investments raised in 2024.
+The IT Park Uzbekistan database currently includes more than 1,500 active startups, which have collectively raised over $300 million in investment.
 IT Park collaborates with various organizations to advance the country's innovation ecosystem.
-IT Park joined forces with Astana Hub to form the Central Asian Innovation Hubs, an alliance aimed at growing the region's startup ecosystem and potential on the global level.
-Through its partnership with the global accelerator Plug and Play, IT Park connects startups directly with international investors, corporate partners, and global market opportunities.
+IT Park Uzbekistan joined forces with Astana Hub to form the Central Asian Innovation Hubs, an alliance aimed at growing the region's startup ecosystem and potential on the global level.
+Through its partnership with the global accelerator Plug and Play, IT Park Uzbekistan connects startups directly with international investors, corporate partners, and global market opportunities.

 More than 30 startups have been showcased under a unified brand at major international conferences, including WebSummit Lisbon, INMerge, and TechCrunch.

 IT Park Uzbekistan also participates in major international technology, innovation, and startup ecosystem events, including: